I applied online and the process took 2 weeks - interviewed at University of Pennsylvania in June 2012.

 Interviewed at University of Pennsylvania

-Interview Question – Protocol questions.
+Interview Question – Did you find you work fulfilling?
 Answer Question

-Negotiation Details – Postdoc---there is no negotiation.
+Negotiation Details – There was no room for negotiation.

 Very Easy Interview